 Ginger Cookies

-- In a large bowl, mix together the butter and brown sugar until light and fluffy.
+- In the bowl of a stand mixer with the paddle attachment, mix together the butter and brown sugar until light and fluffy.

-- Add the sifted ingredients into the molasses mixture.
+- Gradually add the dry ingredients to the molasses mixture.
+Mix until fully combined.

 - Shape the dough into 1-inch sized balls, rolling them into the granulated sugar.